-- a. provide care to patients within the scope of the clinical privileges granted; - b. hold staff, division or department office to which the member may be elected or appointed; - c. attend Medical Staff and Hospital educational programs; - d. attend and vote at general and special meetings of the Medical Staff; - e. attend and vote at meetings of the member's division and department; - f. serve as a voting member on any Medical Staff committee to which the member has been appointed; and - g. exercise such other rights as may be granted in these Bylaws, the Rules and Regulations or policies of the Medical Staff.
+- a. provide care to patients within the scope of the Clinical Privileges granted; - b. hold Staff, division or department office to which the member may be elected or appointed; - c. attend Medical Staff and Hospital educational programs; - d. attend and vote at general and special meetings of the Medical Staff; - e. attend and vote at meetings of the member's division and department; - f. serve as a voting member on any Medical Staff committee to which the member has been appointed; and - g. exercise such other rights as may be granted in the Governing Documents, - 4.2-3 Responsibilities